cbirdlab/radBARCODER/README.md

 #CUTOFFS=".Hspil.NC_023222"  #dDocent cutoffs used for reference genome
 #PREFIX=Test  #prefix on files created
 #THREADS=8  # number of cores to use
-#mtGenPATTERN="reference.H*fasta"  #pattern match for fasta files with mito genomes to include in alignment
+#mtGenPATTERN="*mtGenome.fasta"  #pattern match for fasta files with mito genomes to include in alignment
 #GENBANKFASTA=""  #name of fasta file with additional sequences from genbank to include in alignment

 REF=reference.Hspil.NC_023222.fasta  #Name of reference genome